-(2) Mr. Valette joined the Audit Committee in August 2004, but payment of the \$6,000, pro rated Audit Committee retainer was not made until February 2005.
+(1) Includes payment of \$6,000 in pro rated retainer to Mr. Valette that was due upon his joining the Audit Committee in August 2004, but which was not made until February 2005.

 Audit Committee

 The Audit Committee of the Board of Directors assists the Board in fulfilling its responsibility to oversee management's conduct of the Company's financial reporting process, including overseeing the financial reports and other financial information provided by the Company's systems of internal accounting and financial controls and the annual independent audit of the Company's financial statements.
 The Audit Committee prepares the Audit Committee report for inclusion in the annual proxy statement; annually reviews the Audit Committee charter and the committee's performance; appoints, evaluates and determines the compensation of the Company's independent auditors; reviews and approves the scope of the annual audit, the audit fee and the financial statements; pre-approves all audit and non-audit services provided to the Company by the Company's independent auditors; reviews the Company's disclosure controls and procedures, internal controls and corporate policies relating to financial information and earnings guidance; and reviews other risks that may have a significant impact on the Company's financial statements.